careerbuilder/DataScienceAPIDocumentation/ResumeParsing.md

  - 400 Bad Request: this is returned when the request is syntactically incorrect or malformed in some way
  - 409 Conflict: this is returned when a virus is detected in the document
- - 413 Entity Too Large: this is returned when the document is longer than the limit of 21,000 characters
  - 415 Unsupported Media Type: this is returned when our parsers detect that the document may be an image document
  - 500 Internal Server Error: this is returned when an uncaught exception is thrown somewhere within our code.
 Please let us know if you see 500's
  - 502 Bad Gateway: this is returned when one of our parsers or other downstream services has an unexpected problem